robcog-iai/UR17/Documentation/Milestone2.md

 # Milestone 2 - deadline 30.03.18

-* Pickup and object rotation with menu
+* Pickup and object rotation with a menu.

 # Documentation

 * Bug Note: Objects can't be dropped at the moment and if the object was not rotated it won't be picked up in one of the hands.
-Because of the changes made the roation is not working correctly and needs some adjustments, so that a 360° rotaion is possible.
+Because of the changes made the roation is not working correctly and needs some adjustments, so that a 360Â° rotaion is possible.

 * The first part of the milestones was to create a seperate plugin.
 This plugin only depends on UTags and unnecessary functions are removed.